Savino History, Family Crest & Coats of Arms

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Savino include Savini, Savinio, Savina, Sabini, Sabino and others.

-Another 31 words (2 lines of text) are included under the topic Early Savino Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Savino Notables in all our PDF Extended History products and printed products wherever possible.

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Savino or a variant listed above:

 Savino Settlers in United States in the 19th Century